That's how it is with me, folks. Slightly grim, slightly rude, reassuringly clever.

 - Horny Vikings: "IKEA", which borrows the first line of Led Zeppelin's "Immigrant Song"

-- Keep Circulating the Tapes: "The Hardest Song In The World To Find"
+- Keep Circulating the Tapes: Invoked in "The Hardest Song In The World To Find"

 - "I Want" Song: 'I Want'.
 Appropriately.